Suisun City Library

 The staff of Solano County Library is excited to add another “first” to the list of innovative and collaborativeservices for which it is known.
 With a mission to deliver exceptional service and a collection that spans the interests of the community, Solano County Library proudly presents the new Suisun City Library.

-Laurie Johnson, Supervising Librarian
+Mike Perkins, Supervising Librarian

 Suisun City Library